diantonioandrea/pacs-first/README.md

 ### Compiling and Executing the Code

-You can compile the code by running:
+You can compile the code by simply running:

-    make all

-Or simply:

     make